Candid-Engineering/books-db/README.md

 # books-db

 This is currently a learning app for @rkofman to practice svelte + electron.js.
 The goal is to have a simple application for tracking one's physical book library.
-It is implemented as an Electron application with Svelte and TypeScript.
+It is (going to be) implemented as an Electron application with Svelte and TypeScript.

 ## Recommended IDE Setup